dreamplayerzhang/vcbld/README.md

 ```
 Notice that vcbld needs cmake version 3.10 or higher to build. vcpkg ships with an updated version of cmake that you can use to build vcbld, which can be found in [vcpkg-root]/downloads/tools/cmake*/cmake*/bin/cmake.
 The built vcbld executable can be found in the release directory.
 You should copy the built executable and add it to your default vcpkg directory.
-Note that since vcpkg doesn't automatically add itself to your PATH since you might end up using multiple instances of vcpkg.
+Note that vcpkg doesn't automatically add itself to your PATH enviroment variable since you might be using multiple instances of vcpkg.
-However you can add your default vcpkg directory to PATH using:
+However, you can add your default vcpkg directory to the PATH enviroment variable using:
  ```
  $ echo 'export PATH=$PATH:/path/to/vcpkg/directory' >> ~/.bashrc
  ```
- On windows you can add the vcpkg binary directory to your path via accessing Control Panel -> System -> Advanced system settings -> Environment variables -> Edit System Variable (or New System Variable).
+ On windows you can add the vcpkg binary directory to your PATH via accessing the Control Panel -> System -> Advanced system settings -> Environment variables -> Edit System Variable (or New System Variable).
 There you can add the vcpkg folder to your PATH.

 Now you're ready to go!
 Remember you can always access the help menu using: